-(AP) Japan's transport safety agency says a lithium ion battery on a Boeing 787 that overheated during an All Nippon Airways flight earlier this month, prompting an emergency landing, was not overcharged.
+(AP) A lithium ion battery on a Boeing 787 that overheated during an All Nippon Airways flight earlier this month, prompting an emergency landing, was not overcharged, Japan's transport safety agency said Wednesday.

-Japan Transport Safety Board chairman Norihiro Goto told reporters Wednesday the flight's data recorder showed the battery was not overcharged.
+Japan Transport Safety Board chairman Norihiro Goto told reporters the flight's data recorder showed the main battery, used to power many electrical systems on the jet, was not overcharged.

 That contradicts an earlier finding by the agency as it investigates with the U.S. Federal Aviation Administration.